-- As a firm, we are absolutely committed to audit quality and financial reporting in the police sector.
-Our proposed work and fee, as set out further in this joint Audit Plan, has been agreed with both Directors of Finance. - To ensure close work with audited bodies and an efficient audit process, our preference as a firm is either for our UK based staff to work on site with you and your staff or to develop a hybrid approach of on-site and remote working.
-Please confirm in writing if this is acceptable to you, and that your officers will make themselves available to our audit team.
-This is also in compliance with PSAA contract guidance which requires us to commit to onsite working. - We would like to offer a formal meeting with the Chief Constable and PFCC twice a year, and with both Directors of Finances quarterly as part of our commitment to keep you fully informed on the progress of the audit. - At an appropriate point within the audit, we would also like to meet informally with the Chair of your Joint Independent Audit Committee, to brief them on the status and progress of the audit work to date. - Our VfM work will continue to consider the arrangements in place for you to secure economy, efficiency and effectiveness in the use of your resources. - We will continue to provide you and your Joint Independent Audit Committee with sector updates providing our insight on issues from a range of sources via our Joint Independent Audit Committee updates. - We hold annual financial reporting workshops for our audited bodies to access the latest technical guidance and interpretation, discuss issues with our experts and create networking links with other clients to support consistent and accurate financial reporting across the sector.
+- As a firm, we are absolutely committed to audit quality and financial reporting in local government.
+Our proposed work and fee, as set out further in this Audit Plan, has been agreed with the Chief Finance Officer. - To ensure close work with audited bodies and an efficient audit process, our preference as a firm is either for our UK based staff to work on site with you and your staff or to develop a hybrid approach of on-site and remote working.
+Please confirm in writing if this is acceptable to you, and that your staff will make themselves available to our audit team. - We would like to offer a formal meeting with the Chief Finance Officer quarterly as part of our commitment to keep you fully informed on the progress of the audit. - At an appropriate point within the audit, we would also like to meet informally with the Chair of your Joint Independent Audit Committee, to brief them on the status and progress of the audit work to date. - Our Value for Money work will continue to consider the arrangements in place for you to secure economy, efficiency and effectiveness in the use of your resources. - We will continue to provide you and your Joint Independent Audit Committee with sector updates providing our insight on issues from a range of sources via our Joint Independent Audit Committee updates. - We hold annual financial reporting workshops for our audited bodies to access the latest technical guidance and interpretation, discuss issues with our experts and create networking links with other clients to support consistent and accurate financial reporting across the sector.